USS Oriskany: 1969–1976

 Oriskany underwent a restricted availability at Hunter's Point Naval Shipyard in San Francisco during January 1971, receiving a much looked-for upgrade in the SPN-41 all-weather carrier landing system.
 Refresher training passed uneventfully in March, and on 14 May the aircraft carrier departed Alameda for her sixth Vietnam deployment.
 During this 1971 deployment, the main mission remained to strike operations in Laos; and while there were no combat losses, CVW-19 did lose four aircraft to operational accidents.
 Two cases were fatal, with Cdr.
 Charles D. Metzler killed when his F-8 inverted and splashed while in a landing holding pattern on 21 June and Cdr.
 Thomas P. Frank drowned after ejecting from his stricken A-7 following a catapult launch failure on 1 November.
 A week later, Oriskany aircraft took part in Operation Proud Deep, the successful 7–8 November strike (the largest in three years) against three North Vietnamese airfields whose fighters were beginning to worry Air Force planners.
 Following these last missions, Oriskany sailed south to Singapore for eight days of upkeep.
 Oriskany departed Singapore on 3 December 1971, and crossed the Pacific to arrive at Alameda via Subic Bay on 18 December.
 As per her custom, Oriskany entered Hunters Point Naval Shipyard, San Francisco, on 17 January 1972 for her winter restricted availability.
 Refresher training followed in April 1972 and she embarked CVW-19 for qualifications in May.
-Events in Vietnam meanwhile, forced the warship into feverish preparations for deployment; and she sailed for her seventh Vietnam tour on 5 June.
+Events in Vietnam, meanwhile, forced the warship into feverish preparations for deployment, and she sailed for her seventh Vietnam tour on 5 June.
 Following refueling stops at Pearl Harbor and Guam, the aircraft carrier arrived at Subic Bay on 21 June.
 The 1972 deployment was met with various problems, including a collision with ammunition ship during an underway replenishment, the death of Lt.
-Leon F. Haas, and loss of two propellers and one shaft, which required the ship much of August and November in Yokosuka, Japan, to make repairs.
+Leon F. Haas, and loss of two propellers and one shaft, which required the ship to remain for much of August and November in Yokosuka, Japan, to make repairs.